Til-D/cardano-plutus/README.md

 # Smart Contract Programming on Cardano
-Notes and Snippets from Plutus Pioneer Program, Cohort 3.
+Notes and code snippets from the Plutus Pioneer Program, Cohort 3.

 # MacOS Setup for Plutus Pioneer Program
 Since there is a plethora of (at times outdated) installation guides out there, here is what worked for me running: